dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

 ## Connecting to the Aircraft or Handheld Device

-After you finish the steps above, you can now connect your mobile device to your DJI Aircraft to use the application, like checking the FPV View.
-Here are the guidelines:

-* In order to connect to a DJI Phantom 4, Inspire 1, Phantom 3 Professional, etc:

-  **1**.
-First, turn on your remote controller.

-  **2**.
-Then, turn on the power of the DJI aircraft.

-  **3**.
-Connect your Android device to the remote controller using the USB cable.

-  **4**.
-Run the application and wait for a few seconds, you will be able to view the live video stream from your aircraft's camera based on what we've finished of the application so far!

-* In order to connect to Phantom 3 Standard, Phantom 3 4K, or OSMO:

-  **1**.
-First, turn on your remote controller or OSMO.

-  **2**.
-Then, turn on the power of the DJI aircraft.
-(If you are using Phantom 3 Standard or Phantom 3 4K)

-  **3**.
-Search for the WiFi of the aircraft's remote controller or OSMO and connect your android device to it.

-  **4**.
-Run the application and wait for a few seconds, you will be able to view the live video stream from your aircraft or OSMO's camera based on what we've finished of the application so far!
+After you finish the steps above, please check this [Connect Mobile Device and Run Application](../application-development-workflow/workflow-run.html#connect-mobile-device-and-run-application) guide to run the application and view the live video stream from your DJI product's camera based on what we've finished of the application so far!

 ## Enjoying the First Person View